-All TMVs shall be tested for shut-off in the event of loss of the cold water supply and test certificates included in the handover documentation outlined in Section 33 below.
+All TMVs shall be tested for shut-off in the event of loss of the cold water supply and test certificates included in the handover documentation outlined in Section 36.

 TMVs must never be connected to the mains water supply.

-They must only be connected to the hot water distribution services and cold water distribution services as detailed on the Thermostatic Mixing Valve Installation drawing, RT - TMV - 001 in the appendices to this document.
+They must only be connected to the hot water distribution services and cold water distribution services as outlined on the DoES Thermostatic Mixing Valve Installation drawing, RT - TMV - 001 in appendices to this document and also available on the DoES website www.education.ie .